-How to set up Mac for games
+How to set up Mac for games [Tips from real gamers]

-Traditionally Macs haven’t been associated with gaming: Intel Macs lacked discrete graphics power to handle modern games and they’ve always been much more difficult to upgrade than PCs.
+Traditionally, Macs haven’t been associated with gaming: Intel Macs lacked discrete graphics power to handle modern games, and they’ve always been much more difficult to upgrade than PCs.
 As a result, Mac versions of popular games haven’t been on game developers’ priority lists.

-This doesn’t mean that if you’d like to wind down with a game on your Mac, you can’t do so successfully.
+So, this doesn’t mean that if you’d like to wind down with a game on your Mac, you can’t do so successfully.
 As long as you have the model with the right hardware specifications and know where to look for macOS-supported game titles, you should be all set for enjoyable gaming on Mac.

 What you need for gaming on Mac

 Being able to play modern fast-action games on Mac requires a substantial amount of power — first of all, graphics card and processor power.
-When questioning if Mac good for gaming, here’s what you need to look into:
+When questioning if Mac is good for gaming, here’s what you need to look into:

-• GPU: If your games feature detailed 3D gaming environments, look for a powerful graphics processor.
+- GPU: If your games feature detailed 3D gaming environments, look for a powerful graphics processor.

-• CPU: A fast CPU will help your streaming ability, frame rates, and scalable gameplay elements — invest in the most powerful CPU you can afford.
+- CPU: A fast CPU will help your streaming ability, frame rates, and scalable gameplay elements — invest in the most powerful CPU you can afford.

-• RAM: 8 GB is a bare minimum.
+- RAM: 8 GB is a bare minimum.
 Opt for more, if possible.

-• SSD: A reasonably high-capacity SSD will grant faster load times.
+- SSD: A reasonably high-capacity SSD will grant faster load times.
 1 TB SSD could prove to be a wise decision.

 How to prepare Mac for gaming

-In addition to the right hardware, gaming on Mac calls for a number of steps to enhance gaming performance of your Mac.
+In addition to the right hardware, gaming on MacBook calls for a number of steps to enhance gaming performance of your Mac.
 Once you adjust the following settings, you can expect Mac games to play smoothly.

 Make sure your Mac is properly cooled at all times